-Knowing what to look out for, how to prepare, and how to stay informed will help protect all of us from what Mother Nature might have in store for us this summer.
+Knowing what to look out for, how to prepare, and how to stay informed will help protect all of us from wildfire disasters.
+For the most current information about wildfire preparation, go to TruckeeFire.org

 A Red Flag Warning is issued by the National Weather Service when conditions combine to produce the possibility of extreme fire behavior.
 Any combination of these conditions can prompt a Red Flag Warning Day: Strong sustained winds, high temperatures and low humidity levels (20% and below), dry fuels, possibility of dry lighting strikes.

-The Truckee Fire District issued a district-wide fire ban in May 2021.
+The Truckee Fire District issued a district-wide fire ban in May 2021 and has continued the ban starting in May every year since.
 This means, with the exception of campgrounds, all wood and charcoal burning fires are banned, including fire pits, barbecues, and bonfires.
 Natural gas, propane, and pellet-burning barbecues, and fire pits are allowed.
 For more information, visit truckeefire.org.

 Residents and businesses are urged to be prepared for prolonged power outages this summer if NV Energy turns off power transmission to Truckee due to extreme fire danger.
 NV Energy has announced an expansion of their wildfire safety de-energization program referred to as Public Safety Outage Management (PSOM), much like PG&E’s Public Safety Power Shutoffs (PSPS).
 Go to the TDPUD’s website at tdpud.org for more information and to sign up for automated alerts via text or email by clicking on My Account in upper right corner.
 TDPUD will attempt to notify all customers if a NV Energy PSOM is planned between 48-24 hours and 12-4 hours before the outage.

 Every household will have a different plan for what they do and where they go in an emergency.
 Here are some questions to ask yourself when creating your household emergency plan: